dwjohnston/javascript-101/lesson-102-syntax/README.md

 Code comments are 'code' that isn't code at all, they serve to be readable documentation for developers, that lives in the code.

+_Comments don't do anything, except be read by developers._

 In JavaScript code comments can be created with a double forward slash like:

 ```javascript